-One of the first areas the MASA Stakeholder Group agreed upon was the need for the new partnership arrangement to have a shared vision and clear value base in which all practitioners across Sandwell's children's workforce could identify with, understand and commit to.
-We thought we would take this back to children for their views and include them in the development.

-Following consultation with children and young people across schools in Sandwell, the name of the safeguarding partnership was agreed as Sandwell Children's Safeguarding Partnership (SCSP) with the strapline for the vision being 'Working Together to keep Children Safe'.
+One of the first areas agreed under the revised local arrangements by the key and wider relevant partners was the need to have a shared vision and clear value base in which all practitioners across Sandwell's children's workforce could identify with, understand and commit to.
+This was also taken to children for their views which was considered and included in agreeing the name of the partnership as Sandwell Children's Safeguarding Partnership (SCSP) with the strapline for the vision being 'Working Together to keep Children Safe'.